magbenji/summary/index.md

 The first cases of Covid-19 in Idaho were observed after other states were infected.
 By tracking the number of cases reported by state we may be able to see how well different intervention strategies have worked elsewhere in the US.

+Large-scale testing will help create more accurate future predictions researchers.
+While death data (once available) will help with improving the predictions, relying on testing is preferrable for obvious reasons.

-For more accurate future prediction, *what do we want* Providing more detailed information on who is infected by Covid-19 (e.g., age, gender, comorbidities) will help future predictions be more accurate.
+Providing more detailed information on who is infected by Covid-19 (e.g., age, gender, comorbidities) will help future predictions be more accurate.

 ## Additional information